silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 _Table B.1.
 Characters with miscellaneous compatibility decompositions by area of the Unicode character set (this table is probably outdated)_

-Note that these numbers do not include the presentation forms and digraphs discussed in **Sections 6.4 and 6.5 of “Understanding Unicode™”**.
+Note that these numbers do not include the presentation forms and digraphs discussed in "<a href='#char-glyph'>Compromises in the distinction between characters and glyphs</a>" and "<a href='#char-graph'>Compromises in the distinction between characters and graphemes</a>".
 The only significant impact on Table B.1 of including those additional characters would have been to bring the ratio quoted for the Compatibility area to nearly 80%.
 These numbers point to the fact that, while there are a large number of these special-case compatibility characters, most of them are in blocks that many users will not be dealing with.
 There is still a relatively small portion of them that many users will likely have to deal with, though, such as U+00B9 &#x00B9; SUPERSCRIPT ONE or U+0E33 &#x0E33; THAI CHARACTER SARA AM.

 A significant number of these characters have one thing in common: they come from legacy character set standards defined for East Asia.
 Typically, those standards were designed for use with encoding systems that were capable of supporting very large character sets, rather larger than the number of characters commonly used for the writing systems of that region.
 This provided a luxury of being able to encode a wide variety of forms as individual characters, including things that otherwise would require non-trivial formatting and layout controls.
 Presumably, this was done because it was much easier to encode some complex combination as a single character and use it with software that had few capabilities with regard to formatting and layout control (especially before the days of operating systems that provide sophisticated graphic device support) rather than to develop more sophisticated software systems.